Ford to shake up European business, cut jobs

 - Community celebration in honor of Blake Nordstrom to be held Saturday WATCH

-Steven Armstrong, group vice president and president for Europe, Middle East and Africa, said that the company would focus on its most appealing models and exiting its less profitable models.
+Steven Armstrong, group vice president and president for Europe, Middle East and Africa, said the company would focus on its most appealing models and exit its less profitable models.

 “We will invest in the vehicles, services, segments and markets that best support a long-term sustainably profitable business,” he said.